pta19059/pta19059.github.io/Labs/AzureFrontDoorAPIMAppServiceLab1.md

 ## Steps

-In Azure, find in the Search Bar **API Management Service** and click on it.
+In Azure, find in the Search bar **API Management Service** and click on it.

 Click **Create** and let's start to create the Service.